sourcegraph/about/blogposts/announcing-sourcegraph-3.8.md

 Sourcegraph is the standard developer platform for code search and navigation at many of the largest and most exacting technology companies.
 With Sourcegraph, every company has access to the same kind of tools that Google and Facebook developers use every day.

-This release contains lots of behind the scenes work, both foundational and forward looking.
+This release contains lots of behind the scenes work, both foundational and forward-looking.
 Sourcegraph 3.8 introduces faster and more precise [LSIF](https://github.com/Microsoft/language-server-protocol/blob/master/indexFormat/specification.md)-based code intelligence, and campaign monitoring, the first step towards [code change Automation](https://about.sourcegraph.com/product/automation).
 In addition to these new concepts, 3.8 introduces search result tabs for better search result discoverability, and the first step towards better monitoring for admins with built-in monitoring tools deployed with every instance.

 <div style="padding-left: 2rem">